 Parental liability is the term used to refer to a parent's obligation to pay for damage caused by negligent, intentional, or criminal acts committed by the parent's child.
-Parental liability usually ends when the child reaches the age of majority and does not begin until the child reaches an age of between eight and ten.
+A parent's liability usually ends when the child reaches the age of majority and doesn't begin until the child reaches 8 to 10 years old.
 Today, most states have laws relating to parental liability in various applications.

 Civil Parental Liability